shreyabagade/crproject/README.md

 # crproject
-This is a short Quiz on basics of Web Development.
+This is a short Quiz on basics of Web Development using HTML,CSS and JavaScript.